Nicole Hahn Rafter: Contributions to feminist criminology

 Rafter contributed extensively to feminist criminology through her historical research of female prison systems, crime films and their social understandings of sex and crime being their reason for gendering.
 Her work has influenced the ways in which biological crime theorists have studied women.
 Her work of gender and justice has evolved with feminist criminological thinking.

 Rafter contributed to feminist criminology through her research and literature on the female prison system starting in 1975.
 She wrote her last contribution in 1999.
 Arguing that research and writing at the time only focused on men and was written by men, Rafter led the way in documenting historical gender relations in prisons using, for example, the New York State Prison for Women at Auburn.
 Another early article Rafter published in 1985 which has been cited six times claims that women in state prisons from 1800-1935 were only given partial justice documenting the differences and the emphasis given to male prison systems.
 Rafter’s work on female prison systems occurred during the time when feminism was becoming a focal point in critical criminology.

 Rafter’s contributions to feminist criminology at Northeastern University in particular included her creating the syllabus for one of the first courses on women and crime and crime films.
 Rafter’s Shots in the Mirror: Crime Films and Society has been cited a total of twenty-one times which is indicative of her influence.
 Rafter's syllabus elaborates on how our depiction of on-screen crime in movies actually forms our understanding of everyday crime within society.
 She argues within this book that crime films produce social hierarchies within crime that are reproduced in everyday life.
 Depicting, for example, the sexualized female character and the villainous man.
-Therefore, Rafter greatly contributed to the literature on crime films and their reproduction in everyday crime.